-In addition to their regular reporting on business risks, risk management and internal control systems, the CEO and Chief Financial Officer also provide the Board with assurance that the directors declaration provided with the annual report is founded on a sound system of risk management and internal control and that this system is operating effectively in all material respects in relation to the financial reporting risks.
-This assurance is provided prior to the meeting at which the directors are due to authorise and sign the company's financial statements.
+In addition to their regular reporting on business risks, risk management and internal control systems, the CEO and Chief Financial Officer also provide the Board with assurance that the Directors' declaration provided within the Annual Report is founded on a sound system of risk management and internal control and that this system is operating effectively in all material respects in relation to the financial reporting risks.
+This assurance is provided prior to the time at which the Directors approve and sign the Company's financial statements.

-The Board undertook a review of CPT Global's risk management framework during the reporting period and undertakes such reviews on an annual basis.
+The Board reviewed CPT Global's risk management framework during the reporting period and undertakes such reviews on an annual basis.